Thinkful-Ed/starter-restaurant-reservation/README.md

    - Clicking on the "Find" button will submit a request to the server (e.g. GET `/reservations?mobile_phone=555-1212`).
      - then the system will look for the reservation(s) in the database and display all matched records on the `/search` page using the same reservations list component as the `/dashboard` page.
      - the search page will display all reservations matching the phone number, regardless of status.
-   - If there are no records found after clicking Find, then display a message `No reservations found`.
+   - display `No reservations found` if there are no records found after clicking the Find button.

 > **Hint** To search for a partial or complete phone number, you should ignore all formatting and search only for the digits.
 > You will need to remove any non-numeric characters from the submitted mobile number and also use the PostgreSQL translate function.